 Ability

-The first part of the ABC Confidence Principle is your Ability.
-Your Ability to talk to women influences how confident you are, and it’s the part we have the most direct control over.
+That’s because your Ability is very high.
+This is the first part of the ABC Confidence Principle, and it’s the part we have the most direct control over.

 And finally, practice.
 Try reciting either of the following scripts out loud at least 10 times until it becomes muscle memory.
 That way, when you do finally ask her out, talking to her feels like just another practice session: